CyberCRI/OpenPantheon/README.md

 # Maintainers and contributors

-The code is owned by the CRI and maintained by the [CRI IT team](mailto:it-team@cri-paris.org).
+The code is owned by the Learning Planet Institute and maintained by the [Learning Planet Institute IT team](mailto:it-team@learningplanetinstitute.org).

 The initial work has been done by [Louinis Boudaa](https://github.com/lboudaa)